-- 1. Connect the controller to a PC via the network interfaces X1. - 2.
-Start a terminal program on the PC. - 3.
+- 1. Connect the controller to a PC via the network interfaces X1. - Start a terminal program on the PC (see Section "Commissioning" > ... > "Configuration via Console-Based-Management-Tool (CBM) using a Terminal Program"). - 3.
 Log in on the controller as user "root" with the standard password. - 4.
 Change the password for all users with the "passwd root," "passwd admin" and "passwd user" commands.

-Shutdown/Restart 7.6
+Shutdown/Restart 8.6